TFSATemplate

 Here’s the link to download the TFSA template

-The template will not factor in penalties and, ultimately, it’ll depend on how up to date your recordkeeping is.
+The template will not factor in penalties and ultimately the accuracy of it will depend on how up to date your recordkeeping is.

-The file is completely free of charge with no limitations.
+The TFSA Contribution Tracker Spreadsheet is completely free of charge with no limitations.
 If you like it, please give this site a like on Facebook and also be sure to check out many other templates that are available for download.
 You can also follow us on Twitter and YouTube.

 Add a Comment